BostjanT/Huddle-landing-page/README.md

+Created based on FrontEnd Mentor challenges.
+I am not a Pro member on FrontEnd Mentor, so I create my projects only by given jpeg (how the project should look like in the end)

 # Frontend Mentor - Huddle landing page with single introductory section

 ![Design preview for the Huddle landing page with single introductory section](./design/desktop-preview.jpg)